-Pierre-Yves Lastic, PhD, is the current Chair of the CDISC Board of Directors and Associate Vice-President and Chief Privacy Officer at Sanofi, with over 20 years of experience in diverse management positions in the field of clinical research and information management.
+Pierre-Yves Lastic, PhD, is the past Chair of the CDISC Board of Directors and Associate Vice-President and Chief Privacy Officer at Sanofi, with over 20 years of experience in diverse management positions in the field of clinical research and information management.
 He is an expert in the development and implementation of standards for the exchange of information in healthcare and medical research, as well as in the field of privacy and data protection.
 Dr. Lastic is a member of the BoD of the International Pharmaceutical Privacy Consortium, the Advisory Council Europe of the Drug Information Association, the Knowledge Management Group of the European Innovative Medicines Initiative, and is one of the experts on the European Medicine Agency’s EudraVigilance Expert Working Group and EudraCT Joint Operations Group.

 Rebecca Kush, PhD, is a Founder and the current President and CEO of CDISC.
 Dr. Kush has over 30 years of experience in the area of clinical research.
 She has worked for the U.S. National Institutes of Health, has held positions in academia, a global contract research organization and global pharmaceutical companies based both in the U.S. and Japan.
 Dr. Kush has published numerous articles in key journals, including the New England Journal of Medicine and Science Translational Research and has been cited in a number of publications of the National Academy of Sciences Institute of Medicine.
 She was appointed by the head of HHS/ONC to represent Research on the Health Information Technology (HIT) Standards Committee; she has served on the boards of DIA, HL7 and ACRES; and she currently serves on the National Cancer Advisory Board Informatics Work Group.
 Dr. Kush holds a BS in Chemistry and Biology from the University of New Mexico and a PhD in Physiology and Pharmacology from the University of California San Diego (UCSD) School of Medicine.